simple-login/documentation/docs/report-abuse.md

 - Bulk and scripted signups
 - Bulk messaging
+- Bulk registrations for third-party services
 - Sending unsolicited or spam messages
+- SPAMs forwarding from “spambots”
 - Impersonating other services
 - Spreading viruses
 - Repeatedly marking emails from SimpleLogin as spam